Vinayakrevankar/dataviz-project-proposal-1/master.md

 ---

 # Project Goals

-The project focuses on answering questions such as:<br>
+Nobel Prize Dataset Goals
-Which countries have produced the most Nobel laureates?<br>
+Which countries have produced the most Nobel laureates?
-How have prize categories grown or changed over time?<br>
+How have prize categories grown or changed over time?
-Which categories dominate different decades?<br>
+Which categories dominate different decades?
-How do scientific categories compare to peace and literature?<br>
+How do scientific categories compare to Peace and Literature categories?
-What long-term global patterns are visible?<br>
+What long-term global or hierarchical patterns are visible across laureates, categories, and countries?

-To answer these, I created a series of prototypes, each introducing different interactions and encoding techniques.<br>
+Spotify Dataset Goals
+How has the popularity of different music genres changed over the 2010–2019 decade?
+Which genres experienced major surges or declines during specific periods (e.g., rise of EDM, Tropical House)?
+How do track attributes such as energy and danceability vary across genres?

 ---